I used to have a job.

 It’s personal preference if you want to map-out the time in your hourly schedule of when you will do those to-dos.

 The time management and productivity experts say you should do this.
 But you are your own boss.
-Some would rather not do this because they like the flexibility in their day beyond what is set in stone.
+Some prefer to leave flexibility in the day, or simply block out general "work" times.

 STEP 7 - DECORATE (Optional)

 If it feels good to you, then whip out those markers, highlighters, stickers, washi tape, and go wild.